Share incentives protect intellectual property

 Enforceability of restrictions placed on the shares

 Post termination restrictions attaching to shares are generally easier to enforce and can be more far reaching than similar post termination restrictions included in employment agreements.
-We advised our client that to take advantage of this rule changes were required to the shareholders’ agreement.
+Hence we advised our client that they would have to change their shareholders’ agreement to take advantage of this rule.

 We drafted non-competes for the shareholders’ agreement which meant that upon leaving the employee in his capacity as a former shareholder was restricted from setting up or joining a competing business, working with the company’s contacts, and representing its clients directly or indirectly for two years.